 - Local or Federal Governments – If you are walking on a public sidewalk owned by the government, the city itself may be responsible for your trip and fall injuries.
 If you were walking past a federal building, it’s possible the federal government owns the sidewalk.
 It is important that you make your claim against the proper government entity, or a judge could bar claim from court.
 There are also tight deadlines in place – usually 30 days – to notify a government entity about what happened.
 And, often, there is a cap on how much money you may seek in a lawsuit against a government entity — sometimes well under $100,000.

 - You – By California’s “comparative negligence” law, defendants can accuse the plaintiff of being at least partially at fault for what happened to reduce their obligation.
 The total amount received can be reduced if there is proof that the pedestrian was distracted or not watching where he or she was going.
 It is important that you watch your words when speaking with authorities, so they don’t come back to haunt you in court.

 How Southern California trip and fall attorneys can help

-In Southern California, the Salamati Firm aggressively fights for plaintiffs who have been injured in sidewalk trip and fall accidents.
-Our experienced attorneys make sure you get the right claim filed, in the right timeframe.
+In Southern California, Salamati Law aggressively fights for plaintiffs who have been injured in sidewalk trip and fall accidents.
+An experienced personal injury lawyer will make sure you get the right claim filed, in the right time frame.
 We anticipate any attempts by the other side to dodge liability and blame you for what happened.
 Our panel of expert engineers, city inspectors, law professors, doctors, insurance adjusters, and others will help you build a winning case.
-Contact Los Angeles personal injury lawyer Sean Salamati for a free case review today.
+Contact Los Angeles personal injury attorney Sean Salamati for a free case review today.

 Additional sidewalk slip, trip and fall injury resources: